NuDAQ/Hi-Lo-Gated-CNN-Trigger/README.md

 ```
 Add `.xdc` constraint files manually (not managed by Bender).

+## Known Limitations

+1. **Capture window for high-amplitude sanity data.**
+   The sanity chunks are taken from the `cnn-core-wrapper` test dataset, where
+   data is pre-scaled to ap_fixed<12,6> range (peak amplitude ~±2000 counts).
+   With THRESH=300, `L0_PRE_TRIG` fires on the first ADC batch of the event.
+   At that point the 4-slot pre-trigger ring buffer holds the 3 priming
+   zero-batches (fed before the event) plus batch 0 of the event.
+The CNN
+   therefore receives `[96 zeros | event samples 0–159]` rather than the full
+   256-sample event window.
+Events whose CNN score depends on the later half
+   of the waveform will be misclassified.
+This is a test configuration issue;
+   the RTL window logic is correct.

+2. **Normalization between raw ADC and CNN input scale.**
+   The CNN was trained on data normalized to approximately `ADC_count / noise_σ`.
+   In hardware, raw ADC values span ±2048 counts while the CNN expects inputs
+   in the ap_fixed<12,6> range (±32 before the decimal point).
+A pre-processing
+   stage — divide by the per-channel noise σ, clamp to ±2047 — must be inserted
+   between the ADC and `CNN_CHUNK_CAPTURE` before production deployment.
+The
+   current RTL passes raw ADC data directly, which is correct for end-to-end
+   simulation of the pipeline but not for hardware deployment against physical ADC inputs.

+3. **CHUNK_OVERFLOW set during high-amplitude events.**
+   A single signal event with amplitude well above THRESH can cause
+   `L0_PRE_TRIG` to re-assert during the `ADC_POST` capture phase, because
+   successive batches continue to exceed the bipolar threshold.
+The ADC FSM
+   discards these secondary triggers (buffer is already occupied) and sets
+   `CHUNK_OVERFLOW`.
+This is expected behavior; it does not indicate a timing
+   collision between separate events.

 ## Developer Notes

 - **Updating the CNN model**: replace `models/hgq_config_*.keras` in the